basho/rfc/support/upgrade_downgrade_review_proforma.md

 ## Introduction

-This document explains how to specify upgrade/downgrades.
+This document is designed to help in the review of technical design documents for features that require upgrade and downgrade compatibility.

 ## Purpose